How To Get a Small Business Line of Credit in 5 Steps

 A small business line of credit will allow you to regularly draw funds to cover business expenses.
 However, there are other financing options available if you don’t need this flexibility, prefer to pay for expenses directly, or have difficulty getting approved.

 - Term loans: A term loan is any loan that issues funds in a single lump sum.
-Unlike a line of credit, you cannot draw additional funds once loan proceeds have been disbursed.
+Unlike a line of credit, you do not have the ability to draw additional funds once loan proceeds have been disbursed.
 It can be a good option if you do not have a recurring need for funding and know exactly how much you need to borrow.
 Our list of the best working capital loans has several term loan options that can be used for a variety of daily expenses such as payroll, rent, and operational costs.

 - Invoice factoring: If you have outstanding invoices and are awaiting payments from clients, invoice factoring can get you an advance on those funds.
 This type of financing is also easier to get compared to a line of credit.
 See our top-recommended invoice factoring companies for options.